-On a recent visit to a customer’s contact center, I got a reminder of the extent of SoT’s disruption and how it’s forcing companies to re-examine their internal processes, from warranty policies to their business models as a whole.
+On a recent visit to a customer’s contact center, I was reminded of the magnitude of SoT’s disruption and how it’s forcing companies to re-examine their internal processes, from warranty policies to the smart home business model as a whole.

-The customer, a consumer electronics enterprise, had just implemented our visual support platform – TechSee Live for Call Centers.
+The customer, a consumer electronics enterprise, had just implemented our visual support platform, TechSee Live for Call Centers.
 The VP of Customer Service and I were walking around the company’s contact center, reviewing how customer service agents were using the system.
 We stopped to watch one agent as she spoke with a customer that required assistance with their washing machine.

 On the agent’s display, the three of us could see that the source of the problem was the washing machine’s rubber seal, which had become dislodged.
 The solution was painfully obvious: all the machine’s owner needed to do was gently nudge the seal back into place.